ericpruitt/emus/core/README.md

     standard error, and the search is delayed if standard output is also a terminal so the user has time to abort the search before the screen is pollutted with potentially unwanted information.
+- **Less**
+  - Unpatched, hitting Ctrl+C when less than one screen of text has been shown effectively results in "--quit-if-one-screen" being ignored.
+To resolve this, Less has been modified to to act as though "--quit-on-intr" ("-K") is set when less than one screen of text has been shown, "--no-init" ("-X") and "--quit-if-one-screen" ("-F") are set.

 Repository Layout
 -----------------